 It’s also a matter of equipment: Get a pressure cooker and a crock-pot.
 The pressure cooker lets you prepare delicious meals in a fraction of time (ideal for soups, stews, legumes, etc.).
 The crock pot, meanwhile, makes it possible to cook your supper slowly and safely, without any supervision, while you are at work.
 Just put all the ingredients in the crock pot in the morning and voila, when you return, there will be a warm and comforting dinner waiting for you, as well as a wonderful aroma in the house!

 Start off with simple, error-tolerant recipes such as soups and stews that contain few ingredients.
 You will gain experience and confidence.
 Cooking is no different from many other activities: Just practice a little, because the more you cook, the more you’ll learn and develop a taste for it.
-Try out recipes from our Meal Plans for Beginners which have only 6 ingredients and are very easy to make.
+Try out recipes from our beginner recipes which have only 6 ingredients and are very easy to make.
 There are close to 500.

 Cooking, an education in time